chhjel/HealthCheck/README.md

 For Episerver projects blob storage implementations can optionally be used from [![Nuget](https://img.shields.io/nuget/v/HealthCheck.Episerver?label=HealthCheck.Episerver&logo=nuget)](https://www.nuget.org/packages/HealthCheck.Episerver) and the other episerver packages for specific modules.
 If used they should be registered as singletons for optimal performance.

-Cache can optionally be set to null in constructor if not wanted, or the included memory cache `SimpleMemoryCache` can be used as a singleton.
+Cache can optionally be set to null in constructor if not wanted, or the included memory cache `HCSimpleMemoryCache` can be used as a singleton.

 <details><summary>Example IoC setup</summary>